Divyanshwick/Greedy-Algoritms/README.md

 # Greedy-Algoritms123
-This is a collection of greedy algorithms,I am doing.
+This is a collection of the code of the greedy algorithms,I am doing.